cloud-elements/devportal/docs/products/formulas/how-it-works.md

 * `elementRequest`: An API call is made to a specific element instance.
 * `scheduled`: Runs based on a given cron string.

-> **NOTE:** Minimum `scheduled` frequency is 15 minutes.

 Once the formula is triggered, the sequence of steps will begin executing.
 The first step that will be run is whatever step you have defined as the `onSuccess` step in your trigger.

+> **NOTE:** Minimum `scheduled` frequency is 15 minutes.

+> **NOTE:** If you have an `event` type trigger and that trigger's element instance is setup for polling (as opposed to webhooks) then each object that is found while polling will trigger a separate execution.
+So, for example, if the poller finds five changes then you will have five different formula instance executions kick off.

 ## Steps
 A formula is typically made up of many different types of steps that, when combined, accomplish some specific workflow.
 Steps are laid out as a binary tree, with one branch being what step to run upon success and the other branch being what step to run upon failure.
 A formula execution comes to an end when no next step is defined.